hyphanet/plugin-WebOfTrust/STYLE.md

 - The second line of the merge commit message shall be `= DESCRIPTION`, including the `= `, where the description summarizes the work of the branch.
   It shall be the same as the title of the related pull request.

+- When submitting code via a pull request to the upstream repository `hyphanet/plugin-WebOfTrust` it shall **include** a merge commit which merges the PR's branch into the target branch.
+  I.e. the developer of a branch writes the merge commit already, not the maintainer who merges it into the repository.
+  Because the developers of branches write the merge commit messages themselves it is ensured that they have the highest possible quality - nobody understands code better than the person who wrote it.
+  Further, merge conflicts are thereby resolved by someone who understands the code they have just modified, which guarantees the conflicts are resolved in a fashion which is coherent with the modifications.